avi-testhub/BideshiNepaliBot/README.md

 This repository documents the development of a Discord bot designed for both specialized operational tasks—like market auditing and geographical resolution—and standard general-purpose chatting.

+_"Bideshi" means "Foreign" in Nepali.
+So BideshiNepali refers to Nepalese people living outside Nepal_

 ## Developer Profile & Methodology
 **Developer:** Avi
 **Methodology: Vibe Coding** This project was built with a very limited foundational background in Python, which proved insufficient for complex architecture.
 Consequently, the development process relied almost entirely on **"vibe coding"** - an iterative, prompt-heavy approach to building software through high-level intent rather than manual syntax writing.